Paul-Debanjan/ds_debanjan_paul/README.md

-# Trader Performance vs Bitcoin Market Sentiment
+# Trader Performance vs Sentiment

 This project analyzes the relationship between trader performance (profitability, risk, volume, leverage)
 and the Bitcoin Fear & Greed Index.
 The goal is to uncover hidden patterns that can drive smarter trading strategies.